mikkopiu/knowledge/docker/auto-proxy/README.md

 2. Update `docker-compose.self-signing.yml` with your details
 3. If not using a FQDN, update your `/etc/hosts` to contain all your subdomains
 4. `docker-compose -f docker-compose.self-signing.yml up -d`
+5. **OPTIONAL:** If adding more containers outside of the compose-file, check out the Manual example below for notes

 ## Manual example